api3dao/vitepress-docs/docs/reference/airnode/latest/understand/configuring.md

 #### Considerations: cached responses

-Airnode has the ability to cache API responses, per request ID, to the local filesystem.
+When setting `triggers.rrp[n].cacheResponses = true` Airnode has the ability to cache API responses, per request ID, to the local filesystem.
 This only applies to blockchain requests.
 The flow is:

 1. A request is received from the Blockchain.
 1. The Airnode does an HTTP/S call to a remote API based on the request.